aaronxxie/Customer-Experience-Analysis/README.md

 This project uses a fictional dataset from Kaggle; check out the website to see its documentation. https://www.kaggle.com/datasets/prachi13/customer-analytics
 ___
-### See the notebook or html for the complete project
+### See the html or the notebook for the complete project
 ___
 Table of Content

+* Customer Experience Analysis Project.ipynb
+* Customer Experience Analysis Project.html
-* Customer Experience Analysis on Shipping Project.
+* Customer Experience Analysis Dashboard.pdf
+___
+All files are my original work; sharing is not permitted.